Why ADHD Online Tests Miss Important Diagnoses

 Fitness for Duty Evaluations – When They’re Required and How They Work

 Introduction A fitness for duty evaluation is a type of psychological evaluation for employment that determines whether an employee can safely and effectively perform their job duties.
 These evaluations are especially important in safety-sensitive roles such as law enforcement, healthcare, aviation, and transportation.
-According to the American Psychological Association (APA), they help balance workplace safety […]
+According to the American Psychological Association (APA), they help balance workplace […]